Asuleiman1986/Urbr/README.md

+TABLE DEFINITION
- Stores the specific characteristics of negotiable debt instruments referenced in the system.
-It complements the general instrument information with debt-specific data such as issuer, counterparty, maturity and issuance dates, nominal and redemption amounts, interest-rate and spread information, capitalization and interest periodicity, rating, settlement rules, taxation, amortization and optional call or put features.
-Each instrument is identified by a CODE_VALEUR, which can be used to link these characteristics to related instrument and position data.
+Stores the specific characteristics of credit derivative instruments referenced in the system.
+It provides information about the contract, reference entity, issuer, counterparty, notional amount, interest and payment schedule, maturity, settlement terms, credit seniority, materiality thresholds, trading information and valuation parameters.
+Each credit derivative is identified by a CODE_VALEUR, which can be used to link these characteristics to related instrument and position data.

 COLUMN DEFINITIONS

-CLASSE Identifies the class to which the negotiable debt instrument belongs according to the classification used in the source system.

-CODE_CONTREPARTIE Identifies the counterparty associated with the negotiable debt instrument, when applicable.

-CODE_COURBE_TAUX Identifies the interest rate curve used as a reference for pricing, interest calculation or valuation of the instrument.

-CODE_EMETTEUR Identifies the issuer of the negotiable debt instrument.

-CODE_RATING Identifies the credit rating assigned to the instrument or its issuer according to the rating information maintained in the source system.

-CODE_VALEUR Unique internal identifier of the negotiable debt instrument, used to link the instrument to related instrument and position data.

-COURBE_SPREAD Identifies the spread curve associated with the negotiable debt instrument for pricing or valuation purposes.

-COURBE_SPREAD_FLUX_FUTURS Identifies the spread curve used for the projection or valuation of future cash flows.

-COURBE_TAUX_FLUX_FUTURS Identifies the interest rate curve used for the projection or valuation of future cash flows.

-DATE_1ERE_CAPITALISATION Date from which the first capitalization period of the instrument starts or is applied.

-DATE_DERN_TOMBEE Date of the most recent contractual payment or maturity event associated with the instrument.

-DATE_ECHEANCE Date on which the negotiable debt instrument reaches its contractual maturity.

-DATE_ECHEANCE_PENSION Maturity date associated with the repo or pension arrangement linked to the instrument, when applicable.

-DATE_EMISSION Date on which the negotiable debt instrument was issued.

-DATE_EMISSION_PENSION Issue or start date associated with the repo or pension arrangement linked to the instrument, when applicable.

-DATE_PREMIERE_COTATION Date on which the negotiable debt instrument was first quoted or listed.

-DATE_SAISIE Date on which the instrument information was entered or recorded in the system.

-DELTA_VALO_CRNE Indicates the valuation delta parameter associated with the negotiable debt instrument.
-The exact business interpretation depends on the valuation rules configured in the source system.

-DEVISE_VALEUR Identifies the currency in which the negotiable debt instrument is denominated.

-EXPRESSION_COURS Specifies how the price or quotation of the negotiable debt instrument is expressed.

-FIN_DE_MOIS Indicates whether an end-of-month convention applies to the instrument’s date calculations.

-FLAG_CREANCE_CALL Indicates whether the negotiable debt instrument includes a call feature allowing early redemption under defined contractual conditions.

-FLAG_CREANCE_PUT Indicates whether the negotiable debt instrument includes a put feature allowing the holder to request early redemption under defined contractual conditions.

-HEURE_SAISIE Time at which the instrument information was entered or recorded in the system.

-ID_USERNAME Identifies the user or process that entered or last recorded the instrument information in the system.

-LIB_CREANCE_NEGO_C Short business description or label of the negotiable debt instrument.

-LIB_CREANCE_NEGO_L Long business description or label of the negotiable debt instrument.

-MARCHE_NEGOCIATION Identifies the market or trading environment in which the negotiable debt instrument is negotiated.

-MNEMONIQUE_VALEUR Mnemonic or abbreviated identifier used to represent the negotiable debt instrument in the source system.

-MONTANT_EMISSION Total amount issued for the negotiable debt instrument.

-MONTANT_REMB Amount contractually payable upon redemption of the negotiable debt instrument.

-NOM_TAUX Identifies the interest rate or reference rate applicable to the negotiable debt instrument.

-NOM_TAUX_PENSION Identifies the interest rate or reference rate applicable to the repo or pension arrangement associated with the instrument.

-NOMINAL_PENSION Nominal amount associated with the repo or pension arrangement linked to the instrument.

-NOMINAL_VALEUR Nominal or face value of the negotiable debt instrument.

-PERIODE_CAPITALISATION Defines the capitalization period applicable to the interest calculation of the instrument.

-PERIODE_LINEARISATION Defines the period used for linearization or accrual allocation in the calculation of the instrument.

-PERIODICITE_INT Defines the frequency at which interest is calculated or paid for the negotiable debt instrument.

-PLACE_COTATION Identifies the exchange, market place or quotation venue associated with the negotiable debt instrument.

-PRIX_EMISSION Price at which the negotiable debt instrument was issued.

-QUANTIEME_CALCUL Specifies the day of the relevant period used in contractual interest or date calculations.

-REGLE_CALCUL_AJUSTEMENT Identifies the adjustment rule applied to contractual date or calculation conventions.

-SPOT_LAG Defines the number of business days between the relevant reference date and the applicable spot or settlement date.

-SPREAD_TAUX Specifies the spread applied to the reference interest rate of the negotiable debt instrument.

-SPREAD_TAUX_FLUX_FUTURS Specifies the spread applied when projecting or valuing future cash flows of the instrument.

-SPREAD_TAUX_PENSION Specifies the interest rate spread applicable to the repo or pension arrangement associated with the instrument.

-SPREAD_TAUX_VALO Specifies the spread applied for valuation purposes.

-TYPE_AMORTISSEMENT Identifies the amortization method or schedule applicable to the negotiable debt instrument.

-TYPE_CALENDRIER Identifies the calendar convention used to determine applicable business days for the instrument.

-TYPE_CREANCE Identifies the business type or category of the negotiable debt instrument.

-TYPE_DECALAGE Identifies the convention used to shift a contractual date when an adjustment is required.

-TYPE_DELAI_REGLEMENT Identifies the settlement delay convention applicable to the negotiable debt instrument.

-TYPE_FISCALITE_VALEUR Identifies the taxation treatment or tax classification applicable to the negotiable debt instrument.

-TYPE_PENSION Identifies the type of repo or pension arrangement associated with the instrument, when applicable.

-TYPE_VALEUR_TCN Identifies the specific type of negotiable debt security (TCN) according to the classification used in the source system.

-UNITE_PERIODICITE Identifies the unit used to express a periodicity or frequency associated with the instrument.
+CLASSE
+Identifies the classification or business class assigned to the credit derivative.

+CODE_CONTREPARTIE
+Identifies the counterparty associated with the credit derivative contract.

+CODE_EMETTEUR
+Identifies the issuer associated with the credit derivative or referenced instrument.

+CODE_ENTITE_REFERENCE
+Identifies the reference entity whose credit risk is used to determine the contractual protection or payoff of the credit derivative.

+CODE_VALEUR
+Unique identifier of the credit derivative instrument in the system.

+COMPENSATEUR
+Identifies the clearing member, clearing agent or entity involved in the clearing of the contract, when applicable.

+DATE_DEPART_INTERETS
+Date from which interest or periodic credit derivative payments start to accrue.

+DATE_ECHEANCE
+Contractual due date associated with the credit derivative or one of its payment obligations.

+DATE_EMISSION
+Date on which the credit derivative instrument or contract was issued or created.

+DATE_MATURITE
+Final maturity date of the credit derivative contract.

+DATE_PREMIERE_ECHEANCE
+Date of the first scheduled payment or contractual payment period.

+DATE_SAISIE
+Date on which the record was entered or last recorded in the source system.

+DELTA_VALO_DECR
+Valuation adjustment or delta parameter used by the source system for the valuation of the credit derivative.

+DEVISE_REMBOURSEMENT
+Currency in which any contractual reimbursement or settlement amount is paid.

+DEVISE_VALEUR
+Currency in which the credit derivative is denominated.

+FIN_DE_MOIS
+Indicates whether end-of-month conventions apply when calculating contractual dates.

+HEURE_SAISIE
+Time at which the record was entered or updated in the source system.

+ID_USERNAME
+Identifier of the user or process that created or updated the record.

+INDICATEUR_COMPENSATION
+Indicates whether the credit derivative is subject to clearing or compensation.

+LIB_CONTRAT_C
+Short description or short label of the credit derivative contract.

+LIB_CONTRAT_L
+Long description or detailed label of the credit derivative contract.

+MARCHE_NEGOCIATION
+Identifies the market or trading environment in which the credit derivative is negotiated.

+MODE_REGLEMENT
+Specifies the contractual settlement method used for the credit derivative.

+MONTANT_REMBOURSEMENT
+Amount payable as reimbursement or settlement under the contract, when applicable.

+NATURE_CONTRAT
+Identifies the contractual nature or type of the credit derivative.

+NOM_TAUX
+Identifies the interest rate or reference rate applicable to the contract.

+NOMINAL_VALEUR
+Notional amount used as the reference amount for calculating payments, protection or settlement under the credit derivative.

+OBJECTIF_CONTRAT
+Identifies the business or investment purpose associated with the credit derivative contract.

+PERIODICITE_ECHEANCE
+Defines the frequency between scheduled payment or contractual due dates.

+PLACE_COTATION
+Identifies the quotation or trading place associated with the credit derivative.

+QUANTIEME_CALCUL
+Specifies the day-count or date-related calculation parameter used for periodic calculations.

+RANG_DERNIER_EMETTEUR
+Identifies the last issuer rank considered when the credit derivative references a range or basket of issuers.

+RANG_PREMIER_EMETTEUR
+Identifies the first issuer rank considered when the credit derivative references a range or basket of issuers.

+REGLE_CALCUL_AJUSTEMENT
+Specifies the business rule used to adjust calculated contractual dates or amounts.

+SOUS_CATEGORIE_VALEUR
+Identifies the subcategory of the credit derivative instrument, such as a specific type of credit protection or credit-linked contract.

+SPOT_LAG
+Number of business days used as the standard settlement delay between the trade date and the effective settlement date.

+SPREAD_TAUX
+Spread applied to the relevant reference rate or used to represent the contractual credit spread of the derivative.

+TAUX_REMBOURSEMENT
+Rate used to determine the reimbursement or settlement amount under the contract.

+TYPE_CALCUL_COUPON_REF
+Specifies the calculation method used for the reference coupon or periodic reference payment.

+TYPE_CALCUL_REMBOURSEMENT
+Specifies the calculation method used to determine the reimbursement or settlement amount.

+TYPE_CALENDRIER
+Identifies the business calendar used for date calculations, payment schedules and adjustments.

+TYPE_SEGNIORITE_EMETTEUR
+Identifies the issuer seniority classification used by the source system for the referenced credit obligation.

+TYPE_SENIORITE_EMETTEUR
+Identifies the seniority level of the issuer's referenced debt or obligation, such as senior or subordinated debt.

+TYPE_SEUIL_MATERIALITE
+Identifies the type of materiality threshold used when assessing whether a credit-related event or amount is significant under the contract.

+UNITE_PERIODICITE
+Defines the unit used with the periodicity value, such as days, months or years.